Seven tips for long-distance apartment hunting

 You are not the first person to move to your city.
 There are plenty of previously helpless transplants who want to share their wealth of knowledge.
-To learn more about the area, read reviews about neighborhoods on websites such as Neighborhood Scout or Area Vibes.
+To learn more about the area, read reviews on websites such as Neighborhood Scout or Area Vibes.
 Online review sites can also offer telling information about apartment complexes, but take them with a grain of salt since you don’t know the reviewer.

 Some landlords complete a tenant screening when you apply for an apartment, which typically runs a check for your criminal and credit history.
 Don’t wait to find out if your credit history (and score) will hold you back from getting an apartment.
 If you’re a Wells Fargo customer, you can check your FICO Credit Score for free.1 You can also pull a free credit report once a year to make sure there are no delinquencies or fraudulent activity under your name.